dotnetdeveloperaz/ExchangeRateConsole/README.md

 This gives you the following screen.

 ```
-╭─────────────────────────────────────────────────────────────────────────╮
+╭──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
-│                       Exchange Rate Console v3.0                        │
+│                                              Exchange Rate Console v4.0                                              │
 │                                               Written By Scott Glasgow                                               │
-╰─────────────────────────────────────────────────────────────────────────╯
+╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 USAGE:
     ExchangeRateConsole.dll [OPTIONS] <COMMAND>

 EXAMPLES:
-    ExchangeRateConsole.dll rate --start YYYY-MM-DD --end YYYY-MM-DD
+    ExchangeRateConsole.dll rate --start YYYY-MM-DD --end YYYY-MM-DD --symbols EUR,TRY --base USD --appid <AppID>
---symbols EUR,TRY --base USD --appid <AppID> --debug --hidden --save
+--debug --hidden --save --cache --fake
---cache --fake --appid <AppId>
-    ExchangeRateConsole.dll rate --symbols EUR,TRY --base USD --date
+    ExchangeRateConsole.dll view --start YYYY-MM-DD --end YYYY-MM-DD --symbols EUR,TRY --base USD --fake --cache
-YYYY-MM-DD --save --appid AppID --debug --hidden
+--cachefile <file> --debug --appid <AppID>
-    ExchangeRateConsole.dll view --start YYYY-MM-DD --end YYYY-MM-DD
+    ExchangeRateConsole.dll missing --symbol USD --start YYYY-MM-DD --end YYYY-MM-DD --debug --hidden
---symbols EUR,TRY --base USD --fake --cache --cachefile <file> --debug
---appid <AppID>
     ExchangeRateConsole.dll cachestats --cachefile <filename>
-    ExchangeRateConsole.dll testdb --db '<YourDBConnectionString>' --debug
+    ExchangeRateConsole.dll testdb --db '<YourDBConnectionString>' --debug --hidden
---hidden

 OPTIONS:
     -h, --help    Prints help information

 COMMANDS:
-    range         Gets historical Exchange rate(s).
-Use --save to save to
-                  the database.
-                  Weekends and holidays are skipped because markets are
-                  closed
     rate          Gets the current Exchange rate(s).
-Use --save to save to
+Use --save to save to database.
-                  database.
 Weekends and holidays are skipped
-    view          Works like the Range command except it displays data from
-                  the configured database or from the configured cachefile
+    view          Works like the Range command except it displays data from the configured database or from the
-                  with --cache.
-Use with --cachefile </path/filename to
+                  configured cachefile with --cache.
+Use with --cachefile </path/filename to override.

-                  override.
+    missing       Reports the dates that have missing rate data for the specified currency symbol
     cachestats    Displays the cachefile statistics, start and end dates.
-                  To override configured cache file, use the --cachefile
+                  To override configured cache file, use the --cachefile </path/filename> switch.
-                  </path/filename> switch.

     testdb        Tests the configured database connection.
-                  Use the --db "<YourConnectionString>" (Quotes Required!)
-                  to test connectionstrings for diagnosing.
+                  Use the --db "<YourConnectionString>" (Quotes Required!) to test connectionstrings for diagnosing.
                   This switch is NOT available with any other command.

-    restore       Writes data from cache file to database and deletes the
-                  cache file after successful completion
+    restore       Writes data from cache file to database and deletes the cache file after successful completion
     account       Gets account information
     status        Gets WebApi Status
+    symbol        Lists or searches valid currency symbols
 ```

 ### Built Using <a name = "built_using"></a>